Festivals in Peru

 June: Fiesta del Inti Raymi (Festival of the Sun)

 This ancient festival is held in Sacsayhuaman, north of Cusco with authentic Inca rituals, processions, folk dancing and competitions.
 It’s a must-see if you happen to be in the area during this time.
-If you are planning to visit Cusco during this time, we recommend to secure accommodation and trips in advance as things a getting a busy during this time a year.
+If you are planning to visit Cusco during this time, we recommend to secure accommodation and trips in advance as things are getting busy during this time a year.

 November: Puno week